Indefinite Pronouns

 Non-assertive Indefinite Pronouns Referring to Things

-'Anything' is used to refer to any object, event, situation, etc., when it is not important to specify exactly which.
+'Anything' is used to refer to an unspecific object, event, situation, etc., without mentioning a particular feature or criterion.

 Universal Indefinite Pronouns